rtbrick/bngblaster/docs/config.md

 The supported IO modes are listed with `bngblaster -v` but except `packet_mmap_raw` all other modes are currently considered as experimental.
-In the default mode (`packet_mmap_raw`) all packets are received in a packet_mmap ring buffer and send directly trough raw sockets.
+In the default mode (`packet_mmap_raw`) all packets are received in a Packet MMAP ring buffer and send directly trough RAW packet sockets.

 **WARNING**: Disable `qdisc-bypass` only if BNG Blaster is not sending traffic!